jimjrxieb/Demo-LinkOps-MLOps/mlops/whis-logic/README.md

-# whis_logic
+# whis-logic

-This is the whis_logic microservice in the LinkOps MLOps platform.
+This is the whis-logic microservice in the LinkOps MLOps platform.

 ## Responsibilities